Frequently Asked Questions

 Unfortunately there are sometimes errors in the results sometimes our fault sometimes yours, e.g. a runner might be wearing someone else’s chip/number by mistake or there’s been a human error inputting the data.
 If you feel that there is an error with your result, please contact us NO LATER than 5pm Tuesday 5th December.
 Results will be deemed final and we can then send out the TEAM PRIZES.

 Trains run to Aldershot station from Waterloo, however, it will take around 30mins to walk to the start.
 If you cannot share a lift with someone, you might want to organise a local taxi company to drop you at the start.

 Your shoes will get wet and muddy so best not wear a brand-new white pair!
 No Spikes – most of the paths are too stony for them and too dangerous for other competitors when crawling under netting!
 Shoes with a very good grip are ideal.
-Take a look at www.shoeguide.co.uk for footwear advice.
+We recommend taking advice from Shoeguide.run.
+They review the lastest running shoes on the market and offer advice on the best running shoes for your running style.
+You can even buy through them also as they shoe the lowest prices.
+Take a look at the very best footwear reviews www.shoeguide.run.